 A layoff is when an employer tells a worker they must take an unpaid leave from work.
 The law in BC doesn’t give employers a general right to temporarily lay off workers.

 Temporary layoffs are only legal if one of the following applies:

 - You have a written employment contract that allows for a layoff.

 - You work in an industry where layoffs are standard practice.

 - You consent to the layoff.

 Your employer must prove they had the right to lay you off for one of these reasons.
-Even then, the law limits the length of the layoff.
-We explain this shortly.

 This information applies to British Columbia, Canada

-Reviewed in October 2017
+Reviewed in March 2020

 Time to read: 3 minutes